danhaggard/react-scroll-collapse/README.md

 Use this to display information to the user about whether it will expand its children or close them the next time expandCollapseAll is called.

-If areAllItemsExpanded is true, then the next call will collapse all expand children - otherwise it will expand all children.
+If areAllItemsExpanded is true, then the next expandCollapseAll call will collapse all expand children - otherwise it will expand all children.

 ##### collapserId, parentCollapserId, parentScrollerId : PropTypes.number